MUonE sensitivity to new physics explanations of the muon anomalous magnetic moment: Introduction

 On the theory front, the SM prediction for $a_\mu$ is generally divided into three parts, corresponding to the QED, electroweak (EW) and hadronic (had) contributions~\cite{Tanabashi:2018oca,Blum:2013xva}:

 The QED and EW contributions are known to a very high accuracy~\cite{Gnendiger:2013pva, Aoyama:2017uqe}.
-So the theoretical uncertainty is currently dominated by the hadronic loop contributions~\cite{Davier:2017zfy, Keshavarzi:2018mgv, Davier:2019can}, which are difficult to calculate precisely from first principles in the low-energy non-perturbative regime of QCD, and may only improve with the maturity of state-of-the-art lattice QCD techniques~\cite{Borsanyi:2017zdw, Blum:2018mom, Davies:2019efs, Gerardin:2019rua, Blum:2019ugy}.
+So the theoretical uncertainty is currently dominated by the hadronic loop contributions~\cite{Davier:2017zfy, Keshavarzi:2018mgv, Davier:2019can}, which are difficult to calculate precisely from first principles in the low-energy non-perturbative regime of QCD.
 Currently, the theoretical evaluation of the lowest-order hadronic contribution to $a_\mu^\text{SM}$~\cite{Davier:2019can},

-has an accuracy of 0.6\%.
+has an accuracy of 0.6\%, which is obtained from the R-ratio method.
+The state-of-the-art lattice QCD techniques~\cite{Borsanyi:2017zdw, Blum:2018mom, Davies:2019efs, Gerardin:2019rua, Aubin:2019usy, Blum:2019ugy, Borsanyi:2020mff, Lehner:2020crt} determine $a_{\mu}^{{\rm had}}$ with larger uncertainties.
+Ref.~\cite{Borsanyi:2020mff} claims to have the smallest errors of all lattice calculations to date with $a_{\mu}^{\rm had}=(712.4\pm 4.5)\times 10^{-10}$, which is $3.1\sigma$ higher than the value in Eq.~\eqref{eq:a-had}.
+If this becames the true value, it would have resolved the muon $g-2$ anomaly.
+However, in this case the discrepancy between the R-ratio and lattice methods would still need to be explained~\cite{Lehner:2020crt}.
+Moreover, in Ref.~\cite{Crivellin:2020zul} it has been argued that adjusting $a_{\mu}^{\rm had}$ to the value suggested by Ref.~\cite{Borsanyi:2020mff} would actually shift the tension from muon $g-2$ to the electroweak global fits.

 To reduce the theoretical uncertainty, the MUonE experiment \cite{Abbiendi:2016xup} has been proposed, aiming at a new approach to determine the hadronic vacuum polarization more accurately.
 Using a 150 GeV muon beam from CERN to scatter off atomic electrons of a low-$Z$ target (such as Beryllium layers), the MUonE experiment can achieve a very high-precision measurement of elastic $\mu$--$e$ scattering at a QED-dominated momentum exchange of $q^2 = {\cal O}(100 \ {\rm MeV})^2$.
 By measuring the differential cross section ${\rm d}\sigma / {\rm d}T$ (with $T$ being the electron recoil energy), this low-energy high-precision measurement is very sensitive to the hadronic vacuum polarization of the photon mediator.
 With an average intensity of $1.3\times 10^7$ muon/s and two years of data taking, the MUonE experiment will be able to collect a total number of $3.7 \times 10^{12}$ $\mu$--$e$ scattering events and measure $a^{\rm had}_{\mu}$ with a statistical uncertainty of $\sim0.3$\%.